kylebarron/arro3/README.md

     Every functional API in arro3 accepts Arrow data from _any_ Python library.
 So you can pass a `pyarrow.Table` directly into `arro3.io.write_parquet`, and it'll _just work_.

 - **Extensible**. arro3 and its sister library pyo3-arrow make it easier for Rust Arrow libraries to be exported to Python.
-Over time, arro3 can connect to more [compute kernels](https://docs.rs/arrow/latest/arrow/compute/index.html) provided by the Rust Arrow implementation as well as .
+Over time, arro3 can connect to more [compute kernels](https://docs.rs/arrow/latest/arrow/compute/index.html) provided by the Rust Arrow implementation.
 - **Compliant**.
 Full support for the Arrow specification, including extension types.
 (Arrow's new view types will be supported from the next Rust `arrow` release).
 - **Streaming-first**.
 All compute and IO functionality is streaming-based with lazy iterators, so you can work with larger-than-memory data.